blakegarretson/essentials/main.md

 - [Boop](https://boop.okat.best/) is a text scratchpad that provides a large host of text manipulations useful for programming or writing.
 You paste in your text, and then run a script on it.
 It can be anything you can think of, like running it through ROT13, trimming whitespace, hashing it, html encode/decode, sorting, removing duplicate lines, converting cases, or tons of other operations.
 If you don’t see what you need, you can create your own script or download someone else’s.

 # Programming
+*I am excluding compiled languages and their toolchains from this section because they are a little too domain specific.
+I did include scripting languages only because I see them as tools or utilities and the end user needs to have the interpreters installed to use the scripts.*

 ## Coding Editors

 *Note: See the [All-Purpose Text Editors](#all-purpose-text-editors) section for other text editors useful for programming.*

 - [Visual Studio Code](https://code.visualstudio.com/): VS Code is a legitimately great editor for just about any language.
 From linter to debugging, everything you need can be integrated into a seamless workflow.
 Check out the extensions to add nearly any functionality you could want, turning VS Code into a legitimate IDE (depending on your requirements for an IDE).
 A huge bonus is the excellent Jupyter Notebook support.
 For many use cases, there’s no reason to run a standalone Jupyter server anymore.  *Note: Don’t confuse Visual Studio Code with [Visual Studio](https://visualstudio.microsoft.com/vs/) which is a full-blown IDE with more advanced features that I don’t find necessary for the hobbyist.*
     - Two things worth mentioning: First, you can run VS Code directly in a web browser [here](https://vscode.dev/).
-The experience is pretty incredible all things considered.
-Second, VS Code is very actively developed, so if you want the latest and greatest, you may want to run [VS Code Insiders](https://code.visualstudio.com/insiders/).
+The experience is pretty incredible, all things considered.
+Second, VS Code is actively developed, so if you want the latest and greatest, you may want to run [VS Code Insiders](https://code.visualstudio.com/insiders/).
 On paper it is a beta version of VS Code where the new features are tested out, except I have found Insiders to be stable enough for production work.
 I honestly haven’t noticed a difference in reliability.
     - [Zed](https://zed.dev/) is another code editor that I’m keeping my eye on.
 It is a newer offering, but it’s already doing some cool things, and it seems to be faster than VS Code for those quick code edits.
 It still has a way to go to be competitive with VS Code, but I like where it’s going.

 ## Version Control

-- [Git](http://git-scm.com/): A distributed version control system that quickly took over the open source world, and with good reason.
+- [Git](http://git-scm.com/): A distributed version control system that quickly took over the open source world.
 If you’re a programmer, you already know what this is.
     - A big bonus on Windows is that the installer includes all the Unix command-line tools you know and love.
 If you need `ls`, `cat`, `grep`, `awk`, and all the rest, I think this is the easiest way to add them to your Windows system.
 - [Sourcetree](https://www.sourcetreeapp.com) is the GUI client I use if I need to do something more complicated with Git and I don’t feel like looking up the correct commands/switches.
 It’s also great for visualizing branches.
     - If you just need a simple GUI client without the bells and whistles, the official Github client [Github Desktop](https://github.com/apps/desktop) is fine for basic tasks.

-## Compiled Language

-- [Go](https://golang.org/): Even though I don’t do a ton of programming in compiled languages anymore, when I do, I am usually making command line programs like file utilities, text manipulators, number crunching programs, etc, and Go fits the bill nicely.
-With a robust standard library and simple syntax, Go is great for Python programmers like myself.
-    - I will also mention [Rust](https://www.rust-lang.org) here simply because it is the heir-apparent to venerable languages like C and C++, and when Go isn’t the right tool for the job, Rust often is.
+## Text Comparison (Diff)
+*I am just including dedicated standalone graphical file comparison apps here.
+Don’t forget VS Code has a great diff engine built-in.
+Also, FileMerge from the Xcode suite is worth considering, but I’m not including it because you cannot install it separately from the entire Xcode suite (which is huge).*

+- [Meld](http://meldmerge.org/) has been favorite standalone graphical file comparison (AKA “diff”) program for many years on many platforms.
+There is 2 and 3-way file diff and merge, as well as directory comparison.
+It also plays nicely with many version control systems including Git.

+### Honorable Mentions

+- [WinMerge](https://winmerge.org/): WinMerge has been around for a long time, and it’s still one of the better all-around solutions.
+I’m listing it here because I like it better than Meld for directory comparison, and for that task alone, it’s worth having it installed. **(Windows)**
+- [KDiff3](https://apps.kde.org/kdiff3/) is the other venerable option that's been around forever, and does a few things better than Meld (namely directory comparison), but overall, it's never my first choice.
+(Tip: they hide the downloads [here](https://download.kde.org/stable/kdiff3/).)
+- [VisualDiffer](https://visualdiffer.com) is a Mac-only offering that would probably be my second choice after Meld.
+The interface is simple and works well. **(Mac)**

-## Scripting Language - General Purpose
+## General Purpose Scripting Language

-- [Python](http://www.python.org/): My favorite general purpose programming language.
+- [Python](http://www.python.org/) has been my favorite general purpose language since 1999.
 It’s perfect for getting the job done quickly without a lot of boilerplate and heavy lifting.
 I’m a pragmatic engineer, so I just want to solve a problem as efficiently and elegantly as possible, and I’ll leave the arguing about static typing and whatnot to the real developers and CS engineers.
     - On Mac I prefer to use [pyenv](https://github.com/pyenv/pyenv) to install the various Python versions.
 Once you install it (which is trivial with Homebrew), you can just issue a command like: `pyenv install 3.14.4`
     - All the essential Python libraries are on PyPi, so here is a pip command line (for easy cutting and pasting) useful for STEM programming to get you started.
-This is a short list, but it pulls the more important dependencies like scipy, pandas, and numpy: `pip install jupyterlab seaborn PyQt6 sympy`
+This is a short list, but it pulls the more important dependencies like scipy, pandas, numpy, and matplotlib: `pip install jupyterlab seaborn PyQt6 sympy`
-    - And a quick description of a couple of packages vital for STEM:

-        - [SciPy](https://www.scipy.org/) is a scientific package useful for everything from statistics to linear algebra.
-        - [Pandas](https://pandas.pydata.org/) handles data structures and data manipulation.
-        - [NumPy](https://www.numpy.org/) is the foundation for numeric arrays, and math functions.
-        - [SymPy](https://www.sympy.org/) is a symbolic computer algebra system.
-        - [Matplotlib](https://matplotlib.org/) is a robust plotting library.
-        - [Seaborn](https://seaborn.pydata.org/) is a higher level package built on matplotlib that can really improve your productivity.
-        - [PyQt](http://www.riverbankcomputing.co.uk/software/pyqt/intro): Probably the best looking, best featured, cross-platform GUI toolkit.
-            - Other GUI toolkits worth checking out are [wxPython](https://www.wxpython.org/), which is a really nice toolkit that I’ve used on a number of projects, and [Kivy](https://kivy.org/#home), which accommodates mobile platforms with features like multi-touch support.

-## Scripting Language - Math/Science
+## Math/Science Scripting Language

 - [Julia](http://julialang.org/): Just an incredible tool for mathematical or scientific computing of any kind.
 The lightweight syntax is a delight even by Python standards, and its speed usually matches or beats compiled languages due to its JIT compiler and language design.
 Julia is made for speed (both in writing and execution), and I think it combines the best of Python, Fortran, MATLAB, and R. I use it more as a math tool than a general purpose scripting language, hence this separate category.
     - For interactive Julia sessions, there is nothing like [Pluto.jl](https://github.com/fonsp/Pluto.jl).
 It is a must see experience.
 It’s like a Jupyter Notebook, but better.